xytis/xytis.github.io/content/story/ravnica_s02.md

 previously empty and desolate filled with action and tension.
 Out of the blue vedalken turned a corner and bumped into firm loxodons back.

---"Ach!"- blueish creature exhaled.
+"Ach!" blueish creature exhaled.

---"What just...?"- Wataru started a sentence as a ghostly skeletal hand appeared out of thin mist and grabbed his smaller snout and clutched painfully.
+"What just...?"
+Wataru started a sentence as a ghostly skeletal hand appeared out of thin mist and grabbed his smaller snout and clutched painfully.

---"HRGMTH!"- surprised elephant released a weird and awkward sound into the alley.
+"HRGMTH!" surprised elephant released a weird and awkward sound into the alley.

 Out of the darkness, about 60 feet away, a figure in Neirius voice shouted:

---"What are you doing with me?!"
+"What are you doing with me?!"

 Nai, carefully inspected the creature in the shadows:

---"Put your coin-sack down and slowly emerge"- she ordered.
+"Put your coin-sack down and slowly emerge" she ordered.

 Creature stepped out from the shadows.
 It was a teenage girl, with silvery hair and pale white skin.
 Her festive Rakdos apparel menaced with leather straps and metal spikes shimmering in magilight illumination.

---"What are you doing with Neirius!"- she grunted in low voice and charged forward with her scythe unsheathed.
+"What are you doing with Neirius!" she grunted in low voice and charged forward with her scythe unsheathed.

 Wataru grabbed his hammer and did the same.
 While the two were running at each other, Nai slid into the shadows.
 Vedalken stood at the end of the alley